MyNamesLex/Unreal-Engine-5-Tech-Demos/README.md

 # Small Unreal Engine 5 Tech Demos

-This repo includes aspects where I wanted to try out an idea or test something out
+This repo includes projects where I wanted to try out an idea or test something out

 ## Player Controller